|Nutritional Guidelines (per serving)|

-Sift together flour, baking powder, salt and sugar.
+Sift together the flour, baking powder, salt, and sugar.

-Cut in butter until mixture resembles fine crumbs.
+Cut in butter until the mixture resembles fine crumbs.

 Add sour cream and quickly form a dough, trying to handle the dough as little as possible.

-If necessary, add 1 teaspoon water at a time.
+If necessary, add 1 teaspoon of water at a time.

 Wrap in plastic and chill for 2 hours.

-Heat butter in large skillet and saute onions and fresh mushrooms until soft and browned.
+Heat butter in a large skillet and saute onions and fresh mushrooms until soft and browned.

 Add cooked buckwheat and cook until slightly browned.

-Remove dried mushrooms from soaking liquid and chop.
+Remove the dried mushrooms from the soaking liquid and chop.

-Add to skillet along with soaking liquid, being careful not to pour off any grit that has settled to the bottom of the soaking container.
+Add them to the skillet along with the soaking liquid.
+Be careful not to pour off any grit that has settled to the bottom of the soaking container.

-Cook over medium-high until liquid has been absorbed.
+Cook over medium-high heat until the liquid has been absorbed.

 Let cool completely.
 Season with salt and pepper.